-That would prove useful as they wouldn’t be racing any old cars - they were serious bits of kit which were based on old Reynard Champ Car chassis.
-They produced plenty of downforce and pushed out 650bhp from its Cosworth V8 and apart from a sequential paddle-shift gearbox, electronic driver aids were non-existent.
+That would prove useful as they wouldn’t be racing any old cars – they were serious bits of kit which were based on old Reynard Champ Car chassis.
+They produced plenty of downforce, pushed out 650bhp from their Cosworth V8 engines and, apart from a sequential paddle-shift gearbox, electronic driver aids were non-existent.

 Eddie Cheever, Christian Danner, Andrea de Cesaris, Stefan Johansson, Derek Warwick, Jan Lammers, Hans-Joachim Stuck and Eliseo Salazar rounded out the 14-strong grid for the first race.
 1980 champion Alan Jones was also supposed to take part, but he wasn’t as fit as he used to be and had to withdraw from the event during practice after suffering neck cramps.

 To add to the retro feel of the event, Murray Walker came out of retirement to commentate.
 It was a perfect recipe.
 The racing even turned out to be really good – if you’ve got a spare hour, the first event is well worth watching!

 Not bad, right?
 And pretty amazing to see Fittipaldi (who was 61 at the time) pushing Mansell so hard for the win.
 Stuck put in a spectacular effort and called it “one of the best days of my life”.

 There were two more races in 2006 – one at Qatar and one at Silverstone.
 Mansell made it two wins from two in Qatar, while Cheever took victory at Silverstone.
 More events were planned for 2007 but unfortunately, the series organisers went bankrupt.
 The races were cancelled, and GP Masters came to a sad end after just three races.